mariadb-corporation/MaxScale/Documentation/Getting-Started/Install-MariaDB-MaxScale-Using-a-Tarball.md

 # Installing MariaDB MaxScale using a tarball

-MariaDB MaxScale is also made available as a tarball, which is named like `maxscale-X.Y.X.tar.gz` where `X.Y.Z` is the same as the corresponding version, e.g. `maxscale-2.0.1.tar.gz`.
+MariaDB MaxScale is also made available as a tarball, which is named like `maxscale-x.y.z.OS.tar.gz` where `x.y.z` is the same as the corresponding version and `OS` identifies the operating system, e.g. `maxscale-2.0.1.centos.7.tar.gz`.

 The tarball has been built with the assumption that it will be installed in `/usr/local`.
 However, it is possible to install it in any directory, but in that case MariaDB MaxScale must be invoked with a flag.